 This map also shows the regulatory tsunami inundation line (Oregon Revised Statutes 455.446 and 455.447), commonly known as the Senate Bill 379 line.
-Senate Bill 379 (1995) instructed DOGAMI to establish the area of expected tsunami inundation based on scientific evidence and tsunami modeling in order to prohibit the construction of new essential and special occupancy structures in this tsunami inundation zone (Priest, 1995).
+Senate Bill 379 (1995) instructed DOGAMI to establish the area of expected tsunami inundation based on scientific evidence and tsunami modeling in order to prohibit the construction of new essential and special occupancy structures in this tsunami inundation zone

 Time Series Graphs and Wave Elevation Profiles.
 In addition to the tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
 These points are simulated gauge stations that record the time, in seconds, of the tsunami wave arrival and the wave height observed.
-It is especially noteworthy that the greatest wave height and velocity observed are not necessarily associated with the first that the tsunami event is over until the proper authorities have sounded parallel to the CSZ but closer to the Oregon coastline (Figure 1).
-The the all-clear signal at the end of the evacuation.
-Figure 5 depicts the effect of this splay fault moving during a full-rupture CSZ event would be tsunami waves as they arrive at a simulated gauge station.
+It is especially noteworthy that the greatest wave height and velocity observed are not necessarily associated with the first tsunami wave to arrive onshore.
+Therefore evacuees should not assume that the tsunami event is over until the proper authorities have sounded the all-clear signal at the end of the evacuation.
+Figure 5 depicts the tsunami waves as they arrive at a simulated gauge station.
 Figure 6 scenarios at the profile locations shown on this map.